nolanlawson/sugar-pouch/README.md

 #### supportedAdapters([callback])

 Returns the list of local adapters that this browser supports, e.g. `['idb']` on Firefox, `['websql']` on Safari, `['idb', 'websql']` on Chrome, and `['idb', 'websql', 'localstorage']` on Chrome if you have the localstorage plugin installed.

+#### dump([callback])

+Dump the entire database contents, including all revisions, to a single string that can then be loaded with the `load()` function.
+Designed for testing; will probably hose your memory on larger databases.

+#### load(dumpString [, callback])

+Load the contents of the `dumpString`.
+It's assumed that this is called on a new, empty database, or else it will return an error.